GuidanceMantras/GuidanceMantras/README.md

 - Keep you social media clean
 - Your social media feed works on what you follow, what you watch more, what you like.
 Basically, it i based on AI recommendation system
 - Delete unwanted emails, block unwanted emails and  unsubscribe unwanted emails
+- Avoid social media as much as possible, easy to say, but can be done.
 - Learn/teach how to use Google and youtube to gain knowledge about different topics

 ### Environment
 - Our behaviour depends on our surrounding environment
 - So kids should grow in good environment.